collabdotcloud/docs.collab.cloud/docs/users/communities/trash.md

 The Community File Trash only works for community files.
 These are the files which have been uploaded or created in the community.

 Files Shared with a community cannot be moved to the trash.
+The only way to remove those files from a community is by stop shareing them with the community.

+**Folders are not supported.** Folders are being deleted immediatly and can't be restored.
+The files in a folder are still accessible in the community file list.
+These files are not deleted.

 ## Move files to the trash